 On January 14, 2020, the Magistrate Judge assigned to help with the MDL issued an order establishing procedures for handling discovery disputes: the parties must each submit a brief letter to the magistrate within a week after the dispute arises.

 Due to the COVID-19 pandemic, Judge Orrick suspended his usual rule that lawyers must appear in person at status conferences and hearings.
-The monthly Case Management Conferences were held by telephone in March and April 2020 and by Zoom video conference in May & June 2020, but the MDL has so far continued with little delay.
+The monthly Case Management Conferences were held by telephone in March and April 2020 and by Zoom video conference since then, but the MDL has so far continued with little delay.

 On March 11, 2020, plaintiffs filed their Consolidated Class Action Complaint and their Consolidated Master Complaint (Personal Injury).
 The “master complaints” are massive documents (sometimes requiring Tables of Contents) that become part of all proposed class action complaints and all personal injury complaints (respectively) filed in the MDL.
 This Master Complaint procedure allows the complaints in each separate case to be filed in “short form” rather than every document repeating hundreds of pages of identical common facts, claims, and allegations.
 Defendants can respond to or oppose key allegations all at once rather than in each separate case.